Chisanan232/AKKA-with-Cassandra/README.md

 <br>

 * DELETE <br>
-Remove data from target table.
+Remove data from target table. <br>

     DELETE FROM <table name> WHERE <column (Primary key)> <operator> <new value>;